Continuous Variable Quantum Key Distribution with Single Quadrature Measurement at Arbitrary Reference Frame: Gaussian Modulated Coherent State Protocol

 \section{Gaussian Modulated Coherent State Protocol}

-The GMCS protocols utilise coherent states, $\ket{\alpha} = \ket{X_A+i P_A}$, as the information carriers, wherein the state quadratures, $X_A$ and $P_A$, are randomly modulated by Alice such that the quadratures follow Gaussian distribution, $\mathcal{N}(0,\mathbb{V}_A)$, of variance $\mathbb{V}_A$ and mean at zero.
-The coherent states undergo attenuation and noise is added to it during the transmission from Alice to Bob.
-At Bob, the quadratures of the modulated coherent states, $X_B$ and $P_B$, are measured with a shot noise (vacuum noise) limited homodyne (switching protocol) or heterodyne detector (non-switching protocol).
-The variance of the measurement $V_B = T * V_A + Z$, in which $T$ is the transmittance of the channel and $Z$ is the total noise variance added to the quadratures.
+A brief introduction to conventional GMCS protocols is given below.
+These protocols utilise coherent states, $\ket{\alpha} = \ket{\hat{q}_{\text{A}}+i \hat{p}_{\text{A}}}$, as the information carriers, wherein the state quadratures, $\hat{q}_{\text{A}}$ and $\hat{p}_{\text{A}}$, are randomly modulated by Alice such that the quadratures follow Gaussian distribution, $\mathcal{N}(0,\mathbb{V}_{\text{A}})$, of variance $\mathbb{V}_{\text{A}}$ and mean at zero.
+Along with the signal states, Alice also sends the LO pulses and thus involves them of being suitably multiplexed by Alice and demultiplexed by Bob.
+The signal states undergo attenuation and noise is added to it during the transmission from Alice to Bob.
+At Bob, the quadratures of the modulated coherent states, $\hat{q}_{\text{B}}$ and $\hat{p}_{\text{B}}$, are measured with a shot noise (vacuum noise) limited homodyne (switching protocol) or heterodyne detector (non-switching protocol).
+The variance of the measurement at Bob can be written as $\mathbb{V}_{\text{B}} = T * \mathbb{V}_{\text{A}} + \xi_t$, in which $T$ is the transmittance of the channel and $\xi_t$ is the total noise variance added to the quadratures.

-During the classical post-processing, Alice publicly announces the quadratures $X_A$ and $P_A$ and the variance $V_A$ of a portion of transmitted states, for Bob to quantify Eve's information from the measured quadratures $X_B$ and $P_B$ and their variance $V_B$.
-The rest of the data is used for secure key generation.
-For switching protocol Bob has to disclose the quadrature he measures (not the measurement outcomes) as well, that forms the sifting.
-The noise variance term $Z$ comprises shot noise variance, electronic noise variance of the detector, noise from eavesdropping among others.
-One can also assume that the channel transmittance, $T$, is also controlled by Eve.
+During the classical post-processing, Bob publicly announces the chosen quadrature for measurement and Alice chooses the respective variance.
+Additionally, Bob also announces the variance $\mathbb{V}_{\text{B}}$ of a fraction of transmitted states, to Alice for quantifying error in the channel.
+The remaining data is used for secure key generation after error correction and privacy amplification.
+In the switching version of the protocol, Bob has to disclose the quadrature he measures (not the measurement outcomes) as well and that forms the sifting.
+The noise variance term $\xi_t$ comprises of the shot noise variance, electronic noise variance of the detector, noise from eavesdropping among others.
+One can assume that the channel transmittance $T$, along with the excess noise, is controlled by Eve.